CodeOrchestrator/CodeOrchestrator/README.md

 Here are some ideas to get you started:
+- 🇺🇿 I'm from UZBEKISTAN
 - 💼 I’m full-stack developer
 - 🤖 I'm working vue.js laravel technologies
 - 💬 Ask me about VueJs and Laravel
 - 📫 How to reach me: @shukurillokhudoyberganov by telegram
-- 🔥 motto: quality is always first
+- 🔥 Motto: quality is always first.